The terminal for your agents and your stack

 Config-as-code workspace

-Claude, Codex, Gemini & Grok
+Claude, Codex, Antigravity & Grok

 Inline diff, commit & PR

-Voice input
+Voice prompts

 3 languages (EN/PT/ES)

-Free to start.
-Pro when you need more.
+Free forever.
+Pro when you outgrow it.

 Free